-Bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, proline which have great healing properties for the gut and reduce inflammation.
-The gut being the core of your immune system, the one that regulate and fight against the intruders you need to take good care of it.
-In other words, bone broth is what “oil” is to your car, you need it to help your body function properly.
+The bone broth contained many minerals and collagen, glutamine, glycine, and proline which have excellent healing properties for the gut and reduce inflammation.
+The gut is the core of your immune system, which regulates and fights intruders.
+You need to take good care of it.
+In other words, bone broth is what “oil” is to your car; you need it to help your body function properly.

 Let’s start simmering!

-Spicy Asian Bone Broth Soup with Shiitake
+Asian Bone Broth Soup

 The Beef bone broth

-- 2 kg (4.5 pounds) of beef bones, marrow and/or knuckles
+- 2 kg beef bones, marrow and/or knuckles

-- 1 carrot
+- 1 carrot (1)

 - 1 onion